intel/he-toolkit/README.md

 ## Adding a new command

-Please follow the next steps to add a new command where `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.
+The foolowing steps allows to add a new subcommand to `hekit` as a command or tool.
+Below `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.

-a) Create a new python file inside [commands](kit/commands) directory and perform the following steps:
+a) Create a new python file inside either the [commands](kit/commands) directory or the [tools](kit/tools) directory and perform the following steps:

 * Name the file as TODO-ACTION.py

 * Create a function to define the arguments of the command.
-Also, the parameter of the function set_defaults (fn) must be set to the function defined in the next step.
+The parameter of the function set_defaults (fn) must be set to the function defined in the next step.
 Check [argparse](https://docs.python.org/3/library/argparse.html#action) for API reference information.
 ```bash
 	def set_TODO-ACTION_subparser(subparsers):
 		"""create the parser for the 'TODO-ACTION' command"""